upadhyaybikram/upadhyaybikram/README.md

 ### Hello, I'm Bikram Upadhyay!

-- 👋 I am learning Android.
+- 👋 I am learning Laravel Framework.
-- 👀 I’m interested in mobile application development.
+- 👀 I’m interested in web application development.
-- 🌱 I’m currently working on Covid-19 stas, an Android application and you can check it on my repositories as well.
-- 💞️ I’m looking forward to work on an Android projects with a team and develop my programming skills.
+- 🌱 I'm currently working as an intern in a software developer company in Sydney, Australia.
 - 📫 If you have any query, please contact me on upadhyaybikram@gmail.com

 <!---